-- If the RRU must be installed on U-steel secured on a tower, see 3.5.1 Clearance for a Single RRU to determine a position. - If the RRU must be installed on U-steel secured on the ground, see Figure 8-21 to determine a position.
+- If the RRU is installed on a tower, determine a position for installing the mounting brackets according to the instructions in 3.5.1 Clearance for a Single RRU. - If the RRU is installed on the ground, determine a position for installing the mounting brackets according to the instructions in Figure 8-23.

-Figure 8-21 Distance between the mounting brackets and the ground
+Figure 8-23 Distance between the mounting brackets and the ground

-It is recommended that the mounting brackets be installed at a height of 1200 mm (47.24 in.) to 1600 mm (62.99 in.) above the ground.
+As shown in the figure above, it is recommended that the mounting kits be installed at a position 1200 mm (47.24 in.) to 1600 mm (59.06 in.) high above the ground.
+If the space is insufficient, only the 3.5 Installation Clearance Requirements of an RRU needs to be provided.

-Step 2 Install the RRU mounting brackets, as shown in Figure 8-22.
+Step 2 Install the RRU mounting brackets, as shown in Figure 8-24.

-Figure 8-22 Installing the RRU mounting brackets
+Figure 8-24 Installing the RRU mounting brackets

-Verify that the arrows on the mounting brackets are pointing up.
+Ensure that the arrows on the mounting brackets are pointing up.

-- 1. Adjust the position of the nut and remove one end of the square-neck bolt from the slot on the auxiliary bracket. - 2.
+- 1. Adjust the position of the nut and remove the square-neck bolt at the open end from the slot on the auxiliary bracket. - 2.
 Slide the mounting brackets onto the U-steel horizontally and insert the square-neck bolt into the slot.

 Step 3 Use a 16 mm (0.67 in.)
-M10 torque wrench to tighten the nuts to 40 N·m (354.03 lbf·in.) so that the mounting brackets are secured onto the U-steel, as shown in Figure 8-23.
+M10 torque wrench to tighten the nuts to 40 N·m (354.03 lbf·in.) so that the mounting brackets are secured onto the U-steel, as shown in Figure 8-25.

-Tighten the nuts on the two square-neck bolts alternatively.
+Tighten the nuts on the two square-neck bolts simultaneously.
 After the main and auxiliary brackets are secured properly, measure the spacing between the brackets on both sides and ensure that the spacing is the same on the two sides.

-Figure 8-23 Securing the RRU mounting brackets
+Figure 8-25 Securing the RRU mounting brackets

-Step 4 Use an inner hexagon screwdriver to remove the attachment plate from one side of the RRU, reinstall the attachment plate onto the rear of the RRU, and tighten the four stainless screws to 5 N·m (44.25 lbf·in.), as shown in Figure 8-24.
+Step 4 Use an inner hexagon torque screwdriver to remove the attachment plate from one side of the RRU, reinstall the attachment plate onto the rear of the RRU, and tighten the four stainless screws to 5 N·m (44.25 lbf·in.), as shown in Figure 8-26.

-Figure 8-24 Installing the attachment plate onto the rear of the RRU
+Figure 8-26 Installing the attachment plate onto the rear of the RRU

-Step 5 Install the RRU onto the main bracket, as shown in Figure 8-25.
+Step 5 Install the RRU onto the main bracket, as shown in Figure 8-27.

-Step 6 Use an inner hexagon screwdriver to tighten the captive screw into the holes on the top of the attachment plate and main bracket to 5 N·m (44.25 lbf·in.) so that the attachment plate and main bracket are firmly secured, as shown in Figure 8-26.
+Step 6 Use an inner hexagon torque screwdriver to tighten the captive screw into the holes on the top of the attachment plate and main bracket to 5 N·m (44.25 lbf·in.) so that the attachment plate and main bracket are firmly secured, as shown in Figure 8-28.